mojobob/CleaningProj/CodeBook.md

 time derivative of acceleration is known as 'Jerk'.

-The table below lists the columns generated data set and their basis in the `UCI HAR Dataset`.
+The table below lists the columns in the generated data set and their basis in the `UCI HAR Dataset`.

 | Col # | Variable | UCI HAR Dataset Source |
 | ----- | :------- | :-------- |